Ala Wai Townhouse

 Across all reviewed listings, there are no references to EV charging stations or related amenities, and agents consistently leave the EVCHRG field unchecked.
 Given the number of independent listings and the absence of any textual mention, it is very likely the building does not currently offer EV charging.

-I looked for monthly parking charge, parking rental, additional parking cost, or similar language and found nothing.
-The remarks refer to covered or assigned parking only, without any fee.
-Because no amount is stated, the parking fee remains unknown.
+I looked for parking fee language such as monthly parking charge, parking rental, or additional parking cost, and found nothing.
+The remarks mention parking availability and assignment, but not any separate fee.

 None of the public remarks describe guest or visitor parking, and the GUEST checkbox is not used in any current MLS entries for this building.
 With multiple agents marketing the property without highlighting guest stalls, it is highly likely the building does not provide dedicated guest parking.